Last Updated: March 2026

 - Offer light support

-- Encourage natural balance
+- Encourage more natural balance

-- May feel less restrictive
+- Feel less restrictive against the shoulder

 Pad-Style or Cushion Options